Duo Piano Master Classes

 Applications must be submitted via the Summer Application.
 Upon creating a file in the Application, applicants should select “Summer Session” as their application type, and then select the workshop to which they are applying.
 This will ensure that the file is distributed to the correct reviewers.
 No separate application form is necessary—do not submit an application to Northwestern University via the Common Application or Graduate Music Online Application.
 Applicants will be asked to upload a detailed resume as well as all audition requirements.

-The deadline for performer applications is April 10, 2023.
+The deadline for participant applications is April 1, 2026.
 Auditors are encouraged.
-The deadline for accepted participant registration with full tuition due is June 1, 2023.
-Early registration is advised since a maximum of 16 participants will be accepted.
+The deadline for accepted participant registration with full tuition due is June 1, 2026.

 NOTE: No paper applications will be accepted.
 Do not mail recordings to the Bienen School of Music or to faculty, as these will not be reviewed or returned.